sinsinaT/Final-Optimal-Networks/README.md

-This file contains the base graph, optimal decentralized and fully centralized designed sewer networks for both steep and flat case studies
+The inp folder contains the base graph, optimal decentralized and fully centralized designed sewer networks for both steep and flat case studies